Assessing Damages for Breach of Contract

 Period of loss and mitigation

 Depending on the effects of the breach, the period of loss may be disputed by the parties.
-Take an example where a licensee of a luxury retail brand breaches the terms of the licensing agreement by selling goods below an agreed sales price.
+Take an example in which a licensee of a luxury retail brand breaches the terms of the licensing agreement by selling goods below an agreed sales price.
 The experts have been asked to assess the loss that the claimant (the licensor) suffered as a result of the respondent’s actions, which tarnished the claimant’s reputation as a luxury brand.
 A key question will be the period of loss, which may depend on the time needed for the claimant to ‘rebuild’ its brand.

 In many cases, the injured party will not be compensated for losses that it could have avoided by taking reasonable steps in mitigation.
 It is sometimes reasonable to assume that, after a certain period, the performance of the injured party will recover to what it would have been in the absence of any breach, as a result of the mitigating actions.
 In our hotel example, the hotel may be able to generate the same profits as if it had been constructed to different specifications as soon as appropriate remedial works have been completed.
 Alternatively, the effect of the breach will persist indefinitely.